 The Reinartz Law Firm represents victims of medical malpractice throughout New Jersey.
 Medical malpractice occurs when a medical professional deviates from the accepted standard of care for their profession and, in doing so, causes harm to a patient.
 When this happens, the patient or their family may be able to bring a medical malpractice claim against the wrongdoers who caused the injury and seek compensation for their damages.

-As a medical patient, you have a reasonable expectation that your doctors, nurses and other medical professionals will take care of you.
+As a medical patient, you have a reasonable expectation that your doctors, nurses, and other medical professionals will take care of you.
 However, sometimes accidents happen during the course of treatment which results in harm to the patient.
-When a medical treatment or a procedure leaves you or a loved one suffering from an injury, infection or even death, you may be able to bring a medical malpractice claim.
+When medical treatment or a procedure leaves you or a loved one suffering from an injury, infection or even death, you may be able to bring a medical malpractice claim.

 What is Medical Malpractice